 - The DC power jack allows your Arduino board to be powered from a wall adapter so that you can supply more power to your project if needed.

 3 – Grove Connectors

 - These Grove connectors can only be found on our Seeeduino boards.

-- SeeedStudio has a variety of sensors/devices that can make use of this I2C or UART connection.
+- Seeed Studio has a variety of sensors and devices that can use this I2C or UART connection.

 4 – 3.3V and 5V Pins